fluent/fluent-plugin-opensearch/README.md

 ### Validate Client Version

-When you use mismatched Elasticsearch server and client libraries, fluent-plugin-elasticsearch cannot send data into Elasticsearch.
+When you use mismatched OpenSearch server and client libraries, fluent-plugin-opensearch cannot send data into OpenSearch.
 The default value is `false`.

 ```
 validate_client_version true